 6 pieces linking to Bike Date narratives from 4,267 kilometers away are weather beaten and frayed.
 2 “clean” pieces, installed outdoors, link to local Bike Date narratives from Bogota.
 During the installation they too collect the environmental impacts of Bogota.

-Moving through political, language, and environmental territories, Bike Date considers the road as a gendered space, cycling as agency, and transportation as justice and environmental issues.
+Moving through political, language, and environmental territories, the Bike Date installation frames transportation as a justice and environmental issue.